atomazu/game-engine/.github/README.md

 # Playground: A small graphics framework (WIP)
-> This project is in <u>very early</u> stages.
-And may not be up to date or stable at any moment in time.
+> ⚠️ This project is in <u>very early</u> stages, and may not be up to date or stable at any moment in time.
 ## A fun place for learning and experimentation.
 I've started to learn [C](https://en.wikipedia.org/wiki/C_(programming_language)) and making a small graphics framework in [OpenGL](https://www.opengl.org/) seems like a great way to do this!